 What is EBITDA?

-EBITDA is a widely used number right across finance – valuation and leverage analysis are just a few examples.
+EBITDA represents the recurring cleaned operating profit of a company before the impact of depreciation and amortization expenses for a period.
+It is a widely used number right across finance – valuation and leverage analysis are just a few examples.
 EBITDA is a measure of profitability without taking the sometimes arbitrary cost of tangible (depreciation) and intangible assets (amortization) into account.
 EBITDA is often seen as a proxy for cash flow but one has to remember that EBITDA is before tax, operating working capital, and CAPEX, so even in the least asset-intensive business it still would not be a complete proxy for cash.

 Companies are often valued based on Enterprise Value multiples which require an earnings number before finance costs.
 One could consider using EBIT (cleaned operating profit), but there are two problems.